osm-search/Nominatim/CONTRIBUTING.md

  * for PHP variables use CamelCase with a prefixing letter indicating the type (i - integer, f - float, a - array, s - string, o - object)

-The coding style is enforced with PHPCS and can be tested with:
+The coding style is enforced with PHPCS and pylint.
+It can be tested with:

 ```
 phpcs --report-width=120 --colors .
+pylint3 nominatim
 ```

 ## Testing